geocarlos/item-catalog/README.md

 ### Initial data for tests

 The file add_some_items.py is a script to enter initial data for testing.
-You may want to edit.
+You may want to edit it.

 ## Run the application